thoughtcroft/thoughtcroft.github.io/_posts/2008-06-18-strip-types-of-characters-from-a-string.md

 cell whenever there were control characters in the value e.g. LFCR.

 The function is useful for other situations as well so here it is.

-Please note the use of the Vba6 conditional compilation constant to generate appropriate code for your version of VBA using Enumerated Types (VBA6) or Public Constants (pre VBA6).
+Note the use of the VBA6 conditional compilation constant to generate appropriate code for your version of VBA using Enumerated Types (VBA6) or Public Constants (pre VBA6).